William Gay (author): Lost works

 In 2015, it was announced that two of his lost novels had been found and would be published: Little Sister Death was published in the autumn of 2015, and The Lost Country was published in late 2016.
-In June 2017, the Novel Stoneburner was published by Anomolaic Press.
+In June 2017, the novel Stoneburner was published by Anomolaic Press.
+On June 30, 2021, his novel Fugitives of the Heart was published by Livingston Press.
+On July 17, 2022, the final book from the William Gay Archive, Stories from the Attic was published by Dzanc Books.

 Themes

 Gay's fiction is almost always set in the rural South of the 1940s and 50s.
-This alone lends it an air of old-fashioned authenticity similar to that of William Faulkner and Flannery O'Connor.
+This alone lends it an air of old-fashioned authenticity similar to that of William Faulkner, Thomas Wolfe, and Flannery O'Connor.
 Gay's South is as darkly violent and as dirt-poor as anything by Erskine Caldwell or O'Connor.
 Gay's novels take the shape of coming-of-age stories.
 His three novels depict young idealistic boys that turn into men through a series of violent encounters in which they must make tough moral decisions to face and defeat the evil they are up against.
 Another recurrent theme in Gay's fiction is his preoccupation with "plain folk," such as carpenters and bootleggers, who are frequently the kin of the young men coming of age.
 In addition, Provinces of Night deals with another issue peculiar to the Upper South of the period, the condemnation of private property for the development of a new dam by the Tennessee Valley Authority.